EVERSE-ResearchSoftware/RSQKit/pages/roles/product_owner.md

 ## Introduction

-As a Product Owner in a research software project, you are responsible for ensuring that the software being developed delivers value to its intended users and stakeholders.
+As a **product owner** in a research software project, you are responsible for ensuring that the software being developed delivers value to its intended users and stakeholders.
 You act as a bridge between researchers, [Research Software Engineers (RSEs)](./research_software_engineer) and infrastructure providers on one end, and user, institutional or community stakeholders on the other.

 Your role focuses on defining priorities, clarifying requirements and guiding the long-term direction of the software product.
-Unlike a [Project Manager](./project_manager), whose focus is primarily on coordinating delivery, timelines, and resources, your focus is on maximising the usefulness, usability, sustainability, and impact of the software itself.
+Unlike a [project manager](./project_manager), whose focus is primarily on coordinating delivery, timelines, and resources, your focus is on maximising the usefulness, usability, sustainability, and impact of the software itself.

 In research contexts, Product Owners often operate in complex environments where requirements evolve as scientific understanding develops.
 This requires balancing research goals, user needs, technical feasibility and sustainability.

-Close collaboration with [Project Managers](./project_manager), Research Software Engineers (RSEs) and community stakeholders is essential for this role.
+Close collaboration with [project managers](./project_manager), Research Software Engineers (RSEs) and community stakeholders is essential for this role.

 ## Software development & quality responsibilities, challenges & tasks